Policies and Procedures

 The Lion’s Roar does not sell, trade, or share your personally identifiable information.
 The Lion’s Roar does not allow third-party behavioral tracking.
 Additionally, The Lion’s Roar does not include or offer third-party products or services on our website.

-The Lion’s Roar honors “do not track” signals and do not track users, plant cookies, or use advertising when a Do Not Track browser mechanism is in place.
+The Lion’s Roar honors “do not track” signals and does not track users, plant cookies, or use advertising when a Do Not Track browser mechanism is in place.

-Our digital entities are regularly scanned for security holes, malware, and other vulnerabilities.
-Your personal information is contained within secured networks and only viewable by a limited number of persons with special access to these networks.
+Our digital entities are regularly scanned for security vulnerabilities, including malware.
+Your personal information is contained within secure networks and is only viewable by a limited number of persons with special access to them.
 These people are required to keep the information confidential.

 Links

 These sites, and our various other sites, contain a large number of links to external sites.
-Please be aware that The Lion’s Roar has no control over people developing these external sites and is not responsible for their privacy practices.
+Please be aware that The Lion’s Roar has no control over the development of these external sites and is not responsible for their privacy practices.
 This Privacy Policy applies only to The Lion’s Roar newspaper, the Le Souvenir yearbook, and Student Publications (through its various digital entities such as www.lionsroarnews.com).

 The Lion’s Roar encourages users to familiarize themselves with the privacy policy of any website that collects personal information and exercise discretion when providing such information.